ingobeans/hacktab/readme.md

 * iframe - embed another html page, configurable url
 * note - a field of text that can be edited, configurable size

+more widgets will be implemented later ! (feel free to PR)

+planned: hackatime daily/weekly targets, weather, arbitrary html

 ## other features

 widgets can be configured from the settings page (button in top left corner).